brianfegan/history/README.md

     // initialize by passing in the method to execute when the History.pushState method is called and when the onpopstate event fires.
     History.initialize(function(state) {
     	// the state object contains the following keys associated with this state...
-    	// state.uid == unique id for this state
+    	// state.index == index position for this state
     	// state.path == url path for this state
     	// state.title == document.title
     	// state.data == an object of custom data